quickapps/cms/plugins/Eav/README.rst

-To solve this situation in a relational fashion you would create a child table, and relate that to the 'entity' table using a One-to-Many relation, where every attribute would become a record in the child table ("eav_attributes" in the image).
+To solve this situation in a relational fashion you would create a child table, and relate that to the 'entity' table using a One-to-Many relation, where every attribute would become a record in the child table.
 Downside of this approach however is that to be able to get a specific attribute value, you'll have to loop over all related records, compare the value of the attribute column with the attribute you look for, and if a match is found, get the contents of the value column.

 EAV Plugin uses this same implementation, but allows you to merge these virtual attributes with the entity, so the attributes become properties of the entity